Pedro “Joe” Greer, Jr., MD

 Senior Executive Dean for Clinical Affairs

-Bruce Z. Morgenstern, MD is Senior Executive Dean for Clinical Affairs at the Roseman University College of Medicine.
+Bruce Z. Morgenstern, MD is Senior Executive Dean for Clinical Affairs at Roseman University College of Medicine.
 He received his MD degree from Jefferson Medical College (now the Sidney Kimmel Medical College at Thomas Jefferson University) in Philadelphia.
-He trained in General Pediatrics at the Long Island Jewish – Hillside Medical Center in New Hyde Park, NY and in Pediatric Nephrology at the St. Christopher’s Hospital for Children in Philadelphia.
-After serving in the US Air Force at Keesler Medical Center in Biloxi, MS, he practiced for 15 years at the Mayo Clinic and then for another decade at Phoenix Children’s Hospital, where he grew a 4 person staff into a 45 person program, devoted to the care of children with hypertension, kidney disease, on dialysis, or kidney transplant.
-The program was ranked #17 in the US News best programs ranking in 2015, having been unranked in 2012.
+He trained in Pediatrics at the Long Island Jewish – Hillside Medical Center in New Hyde Park, NY and completed a Pediatric Nephrology fellowship at the St. Christopher’s Hospital for Children in Philadelphia.
+After serving in the US Air Force at Keesler Medical Center in Biloxi, MS, he practiced for 15 years at the Mayo Clinic.
+He then spent another decade at the Phoenix Children’s Hospital, where he grew a 4-person staff into a 45-person team, devoted to the care of children with hypertension, kidney disease, on dialysis, or who had received a kidney transplant.
+The program was #17 in the 2015 US News best programs ranking, having been unranked 3 years earlier.

 Bruce has been involved in medical student education for more than 30 years.
 He has served as president of COMSEP, the association of Pediatric medical school educators, and is the immediate past president of the Alliance for Clinical Education, the organization of medical school undergraduate medical education organizations from Pediatrics, Internal Medicine, Family Medicine, Ob/Gyn, Neurology, Psychiatry, Surgery and Emergency Medicine.
 He is the editor-in-chief of the Guidebook for Clerkship Directors, reviewed in the Journal of the American Medical Association (JAMA) as a “must have” book for medical educators.
 He was also Vice Chair for Education in the Department of Pediatrics and Adolescent Medicine at the Mayo Clinic and ran CME both at the Mayo Clinic in Rochester and for Phoenix Children’s Hospital.